 IMPORTANT NOTE: Before proceeding, it is imperative to insure that both Grey RF amps have the same output of 0 dBm at the output of the Hybrid Combiner.
 Check the outputs buy hooking up a BCN to BNC cable from the combiner output to the HP-8563E spectrum analyzer, making sure the two signals are equal and at 0 dBm.
-Adjust the output control on each Grey amp if needed.
+Adjust the input level of each signal generator if needed.